 People who are close to the missing person, can apply for the missing person to be declared dead after a waiting period.
 The waiting period before declaring someone dead is usually five years from the time the missing person was last thought to be alive.
 However, the waiting period is only one year, if the conditions surrounding the person's disappearance are such that it is very likely that the missing person has died.

 The application can be submitted immediately after the person went missing without a waiting period, if the missing person was in an accident that was directly life threatening and there is no reason to believe he/she survived.

 The application regarding declaration of death is submitted to a court.
 As a rule, the matter will be heard by the district court in whose jurisdiction the municipality in which the missing person last resided is located.

 However, close persons are not obligated to apply for the missing person to be declared dead.
-A person can also be declared dead at the initiative of the Local Register Office when hundred years has passed from the end of the calendar year during which the missing person was born and five years has passed from the end of the calendar year during which the missing person was last believed to be alive.
+A person can also be declared dead at the initiative of the Digital and Population Data Services Agency when hundred years has passed from the end of the calendar year during which the missing person was born and five years has passed from the end of the calendar year during which the missing person was last believed to be alive.